 - BT Mobile - Extra charges depending on country

-Three's "Feel at Home" is the mostly widely advertised and is still, arguably the best offer for travellers.
+Three's "Feel at Home" is the mostly widely advertised and is still, arguably the best value offer for travellers.
 On its Advance plans from September, customers can use their allowances in over 40 countries across the globe, not just in Europe.
 Those include popular holidaying countries like the US, Australia, Spain, France, Italy and many others.

 Tesco Mobile deserves a mention, since its SIM-only plans include roaming in 31 European countries.